What are "Modern Board Games"?

 Where are these games sold?

 Lots of places!
-Locally, Steve's Collectables in Gravesend offers a selection of board and card games, and the Playopolis board game cafe in Rochester also has a good range (additionally, you can play games there, as it's a board game cafe, so you can try before you buy).
+Locally, Steve's Collectables in Gravesend offers a selection of board and card games, and the Playopolis board game cafe in Rochester also has a good range (additionally, as it's a board game cafe, you can try before you buy).
 Outside of the Medway/Maidstone area, there are bricks-and-mortar games shops up and down the UK: probably the best known in the London area is Leisure Games, in Finchley, but there are many others - this web site has some ideas.
-Online, big retailers such as Amazon have the most popular titles, and there's a number of smaller independent retailers like Games Lore and BoardGameGuru that offer the rarer ones, as well as the more popular fare, often at prices that are lower than Amazon.
+Online, big retailers such as Amazon have the most popular titles, and there's a number of smaller independent retailers like Chaos Cards.
+Games Lore and BoardGameGuru that offer the rarer ones, as well as the more popular fare, often at prices that are lower than Amazon.

 Want to know more?